jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

 (2) If 2 or more instruments executed by the same manager or rightholder, and purporting to transfer management rights in relation to the same radio frequencies, or to transfer the same spectrum licence, are presented at the same time to the Registrar for registration, the Registrar shall not register any of the transfers to which the instruments relate until the Registrar is satisfied that one of the instruments has priority in time over the other instrument or instruments and shall, in that case, accept for registration the instrument having priority.

 ### 28 Register to be open for search
-(1) Any person may, upon payment of the prescribed fee, have access to the register for the purpose of determining whether or not any radio frequency is subject to a record of management rights, a spectrum licence, or a radio licence and determining the identity of the owner of a management right, a rightholder, or the holder of a radio licence.
+(1) Any person may, upon payment of the prescribed fee (if any), have access to the register for the purpose of determining whether or not any radio frequency is subject to a record of management rights, a spectrum licence, or a radio licence and determining the identity of the owner of a management right, a rightholder, or the holder of a radio licence.
 (2) The register must be so arranged that it may be searched by— (a) reference number; or
   (b) frequency band or frequency within a frequency band; or